tweag/python-monorepo-example/2017-08-21-inline-java-ghc-plugin.md

 ---

-Language interoperation requires solving how to convert values from one language to another, and in addition it requires a mechanism for invoking code in one of the languages from the other.
+Language interoperation requires solving how to convert values from one language to another.
+In addition, it requires a mechanism for invoking code written in one of the languages from the other.
-There are different flavours of the problem according to factors like whether the languages are compiled, interpreted, the foreign interfaces they offer and whether they use garbage collectors to keep track of which values are still in use.
+There are different flavours of the problem according to factors like whether the languages are compiled or interpreted, the foreign interfaces they offer and whether they use garbage collectors to manage memory.
 In this post we present a technique to invoke code in a statically-typed language from Haskell.
 To be concrete, we will be summarizing our experience when writing